The best aspect of environmental law is the chance to make a difference. You can shine a light on environmental risks and responsibilities.

 Environmental lawyers advise on the requirements of environmental law for the protection of air, soil and the water environment, flora and fauna and habitats, management of waste and the possible liabilities that may flow where regulations aren’t complied with or harm is caused as a result of pollution.
 It sometimes includes liability for nuclear waste, regulation of novel materials such as genetically modified crops and nanomaterials, and the product safety of chemicals, drinking water, food and medicines.
 Many environmental lawyers also advise on health and safety.

 There are overlaps with other practice areas too, such as energy law, and this means that the boundaries of environmental law are ambiguous.
 It is a niche practice.
-I am currently involved in offshore oil decommissioning, onshore shale gas exploration, real estate developments, wind and biomass power projects and Court of Appeal litigation, among other things.
+I have previously been involved in offshore oil decommissioning, onshore shale gas exploration, real estate developments, wind and biomass power projects and Court of Appeal litigation, among other things.
 Versatility and a working knowledge of multiple practice areas is a distinct advantage.

 You will be dealing with multiple layers of law, policy and guidance.
 The role requires a commercial understanding of how risk is managed by organisations.
 Typical transactions for environmental lawyers are M&As (mergers and acquisitions) where lawyers raise questions to the seller, liaise with environmental consultants, attend meetings to advise the client on liability concerns, review the purchase and sale agreements, and negotiate warranties and indemnities.